nikosch86/acme-reverse-proxy/README.md

 1. Create feature branch from `develop`
 2. Make changes and add tests
-3. Run `go test -v ./...` to ensure tests pass
+3. Run `go test` to ensure tests pass
 4. Create PR to `develop` branch
 5. CI automatically tests and validates
 6. Merge to `develop` for testing builds